 - Lower debt-to-income ratio.
 Lenders use your DTI ratio to help them decide if you can afford the loan.
 You calculate your DTI ratio by adding up all your monthly debt payments and dividing that by your gross monthly income.
 Typically, lenders want your DTI ratio to be 43% or lower to get a loan.

 - Lower loan-to-value ratio.
 Your LTV ratio compares how much the property is worth with how much you need to borrow.
 You calculate your LTV ratio by taking your total mortgage amount and dividing it by the purchase price.
 To get a jumbo loan, you may need an LTV ratio of 80% or lower.

 - Higher closing costs.
-Jumbo loans have higher closing costs than conventional mortgages.
-With a larger loan, the lender wants to be that much more thorough in documenting the transaction and determining your eligibility.
+Jumbo loans have higher closing costs than conforming loans.
+With a larger mortgage, the lender wants to be that much more thorough in documenting the transaction and determining your eligibility.

 - Limited mortgage interest deduction.
 Typically, homeowners with conventional loans can deduct mortgage interest on the first $750,000 they owe on their taxes.
 If you have a jumbo loan that exceeds this limit, you probably won’t get a significant tax break.

 Here’s a look at some of the different benefits and drawbacks of jumbo loans:

 Pros and Cons of Jumbo Loans

 |Allows you to buy a bigger home.||Requires a larger down payment.|